stella-yc/spiderdayblog-2020/pages/art.md

 ### **Want some excellent nature photos?**

-**I am available for freelance photography work!** If youor your organization need high quality pwildlife photos, email me at spiderdaynightlive \[at] gmail \[dot] com) for rates and details!
+**I am available for freelance photography work!** If you or your organization need high quality wildlife photos, email me at spiderdaynightlive \[at] gmail \[dot] com) for rates and details!

-Also, **photo prints and other merchandise are now available via my Redbubble Store!**
+Also, **photo prints and other merchandise are now available [via my Redbubble Store](https://www.redbubble.com/people/spiderdaynight/shop?artistUserName=spiderdaynight&iaCode=u-prints)!**

 ### Awards